Urban and Community Forestry

 • What income qualifies for this tree removal serbice?

-Skubat56 asked 11 months ago
+Skubat56 asked about 1 year ago

 We are prioritizing applications from property owners who live at their property and whose household income is under $97,800 (for households from 1 to 4 people).
 See this chart for households of 5 or more people(External link).